VAAlex-ux/Software-Defined-Sensor-Addressed-Motion-Control-Fabric/README.md

 This current level is perfectly optimized.
 It provides enough energy to saturate the optocoupler's phototransistor cleanly while drawing only 52mW of power keeping the components cool while avoiding overheating.

+*B.2 - Sensor State Logic Flow*

+The PLC relays use specific state logic to safely manage directional transitions.

+**The Ingress Synchronization Barrier**
+When a sensor changes state both PLCs pause their logic engines at a network barrier.
+They broadcast their local sensor maps across the AB 1783-LMS5 network switch using high-speed data packets.
+No PLC can pass this barrier until both nodes confirm they have received the identical data packet.

+**Polymorphic Program Augmentation**
+Once the barrier clears, both PLCs evaluate the updated sensor map simultaneously in the exact same cycle.
+If for example Sensor X on PLC A is active the system executes the base motion control program.
+If however for example Sensor Y on PLC A trips which isn't supposed to but does for emergency, the system instantly appends an "add-on" program module from PLC B onto the logic loop of PLC A. This morphs the execution instructions on the fly without a multi-cycle network delay.

+**Simultaneous Output Execution**
+Because both PLCs process this change during the exact same scan cycle, their isolated output pins fire concurrently.
+This sends a low-power control signal across the optical photon bridge to trigger the motor matrix relays.
+The system switches directional power to the motors instantly and smoothly eliminating the risk of race conditions or mechanical wear.

+**C - The Latch/Unlatch State Machine Topology**

+The directional control of the low-voltage linear actuators uses a Bi-Stable Logical Latch Matrix with Dominant-Reset Interlocking.
+This logic structure prevents the system from simultaneously commanding the forward and reverse contactors, which would otherwise cause phase-to-phase dead short across the isolated power grids (GND2, GND3).
+In this software fabric the commands to change directions are processed using Set (Latch) and Reset (Unlatch) memory blocks.
+The system enforces a strict Reset-Dominant Unlatch Priority rule where if both directional signals are active simultaneously the system defaults to an unlatched dead-stop state to protect the hardware.

+*C.1 - High-Speed Temporal Analysis (Sensor-to-Actuator Speed)*

+Because this architecture utilizes a Network Enforced Common Data Phase the physical time it takes to flip a linear actuator from forward to reverse is fast as it is limited only by physical hardware switching delays, completely eliminating traditional multi-cycle software network lag time.

+The cycle for each execution is:

+Sensors $──>$ Pre-Execution Network Ingress Barrier $──>$ Simultaneous Logic Solve $──>$ Photon Signal Bridge $──>$ Isolated Power Cells

+Forming 0-cycle delay with cycle time:

+$$T_{\text{cycle}}=T_{\text{input\_read}}+T_{\text{network\_exchange}}+T_{\text{logic\_execute}}+T_{\text{output\_write}}$$

+*C.2 - Detailed Elapsed Time Analysis (Mathematical Latency Budgets)*

+Consider the architecture presented by [US20180024537A1].
+To prove how the system achieves 0-cycle network propagation delay and operates significantly faster than standard implementation, we'll analyze the exact microsecond-level elapsed time $(T_{\text{elapsed}}\$ inside the execution cycle of both systems.

+**Configuration A - The Conventional / Schneider Asynchronous Architecture**

+In an ordinary system and the architecture assumed in US20180024537A1, the network phase occurs at the end of the logic cycle [US20180024537A1].
+If a sensor on PLC A trips and needs to trigger an "add-on" program on PLC B the elapsed time unfolds sequentially:

+Cycle 1 - PLC A Input Phase: PLC A reads its local physical sensor $(250\ \mu\text{s}\$.
+Cycle 1 - PLC A Execution Phase: PLC A solves its internal logic map (\(500\ \mu\text{s}\)).
+Cycle 1 - PLC A Output/Network Phase: PLC A updates its local hardware pins and pushes the sensor update packet onto the network bus (\(250\ \mu\text{s}\)).

+Network Transit Lag: The data packet travels across the network switches to reach PLC B (\(250\ \mu\text{s}\)).

+Cycle 2 - PLC B Ingress Phase: PLC B begins its next clock cycle and reads the incoming network data into its memory profile (\(250\ \mu\text{s}\)).
+Cycle 2 - PLC B Execution Phase: PLC B finally evaluates the message and activates the "add-on" program block (\(500\ \mu\text{s}\)).
+Cycle 2 - PLC B Egress Phase: PLC B updates its local simultaneous motor outputs (\(250\ \mu\text{s}\)).
+Total Elapsed Time (Conventional):\(T_{\text{elapsed}}=250+500+250+250+250+500+250=\mathbf{2,250\ \mu }\text{s}\)

+The Network Lag: Because the data had to wait for the next cycle to be evaluated, the system suffered an inherent 1-cycle network propagation delay (the data was generated in Cycle 1 but not acted upon until Cycle 2).

 **C - Supervisory PID Voltage Comparator & Main Inductor Control**

 While traditional motor control architectures use PID loops to handle high-bandwidth velocity/position regulation by modulating Pulse Width Modulation (PWM) duty cycles.
 In this fabric the PID block is repositioned as a Supervisory Voltage Verification and Interruption Engine.Its primary function is to protect the shared power domain from damage caused by inductive loads rather than just regulating dynamic speed.